Facebook Ad Tools in Sprout

 See Facebook documentation for the Boost feature FAQ.

 1. Click on a specific post in the Facebook Sent Messages report to see the option to Boost Post.

 2. Once you've clicked on a sent message to boost it, you will be redirected to Facebook's application to Boost Post.

 3. Choose the Boost Post option at the bottom right of your post within Facebook's platform to continue.

 Note: You must have Advertiser Admin rights (or higher) for the associated Facebook page in order to Boost a Post.
 Any Boost or advertising related analytics will exist within the Facebook Ad Console.

 Creating Unpublished Page Posts

-When composing a post in Sprout Social, click the target icon ( ) to select Facebook targeting.
-You will have the option to send an Unpublished page post to your Facebook page.
+When composing a post, click the target icon to select Facebook targeting.
+You will have the option to send an Unpublished Post.